 TEA and THECB, in collaboration with the P-16 Council and SBOE, jointly plan and coordinate the development, implementation, and evaluation of CTE programs.
 Under state law, the P-16 Council advises the TEA, THECB, and the Texas Workforce Investment Council (TWIC) on issues related to career and technical education and workforce preparation.
-An SBOE representative serves on TWIC to develop a strategic plan encompassing all the state's workforce development programs.
+TEA, TWC, and THECB representatives serve on TWIC and are active participants in the development and implementation of the strategic plan encompassing all the state's workforce development programs.
 Several CTE measures are included in the TWIC Strategic Plan.
+The governor approved the state's new plan, Advancing Texas: Strategic Plan for the Texas Workforce System FY 2010-FY2015, in October 2009.
+This plan is available at http://governor.state.tx.us/files/twic/Advancing_Texas.pdf.

 TEA and THECB jointly approve all Tech Prep sequences to ensure that they meet rigorous academic standards as well as current requirements of business and industry.
 State-level consistency is achieved through collaboration among consortia directors, agency staff, and executive directors of various associations.
-Tech Prep programs in Texas are required to develop six-year educational plans that are based on the Recommended High School Plan (RHSP) so students are prepared for postsecondary and career success.
+Tech Prep programs in Texas are required to develop six-year educational plans that are based on the Recommended High School Program so students are prepared for postsecondary and career success.
 Tech Prep information is offered to students and their parents in the eighth or ninth grade.
 The six-year plan leads to postsecondary education, usually culminating in an associate degree, and includes courses in which students can receive college credit through dual credit, technical dual credit, Advanced Placement, ATC courses, and/or locally articulated courses, which lead to high-skill, high-wage, or high demand occupations in new or emerging careers.
 Tech Prep programs are available in more than 93 percent of all Texas school districts and in all of the state's two-year colleges.